 GIP, Inc. employs a net lease driven strategy that generally focuses on investment grade credit, long-term tenants with great underlying real estate located primarily in major U.S. cities.

-Under a net lease, the tenant is typically responsible for paying all operating expenses, including property taxes and insurance, while in traditional property sectors, the landlord typically bears the responsibility for most or all of these expenses.
+Under a net lease, the tenant is typically responsible for paying certain operating expenses, including property taxes and insurance, while in traditional property sectors, the landlord typically bears the responsibility for most or all of these expenses.

 Generation Income Properties acquires assets through the use of multiple investment vehicles.

 With the focus of the REIT being on the quality of the real estate, lease length is a primary underwriting tool, but will be secondary to intrinsic real estate values.
 We generally target assets that have 7-10 years remaining in the initial lease term and occupied by investment grade tenants.

 Provides developers the capital required to build a net lease property, with GIP purchasing the land and owning the property at rent commencement.